COPRS/production-common/README.md

 ### Architecture Design Document
 In order to get an overview about the architecture of the overall design of COPRS and the software components, please consult the Architecture design document that can be found [here](./docs/architecture)

+### Installation Manual
+For further information on deploying the RS Core Components or RS Standalone Components, please consult the Installation Manual, that can be found [here](./docs/installation_manuals)